What does the Conference Board’s report card measure?

 - There is general agreement that a movement in the indicator in one direction is better than movement in the other.

 Where does the Conference Board obtain the data?

-About 80 per cent of the data used for this benchmarking report is supplied by the Organisation for Economic Co-operation and Development (OECD).
-The rest comes from other reliable sources, such as the United Nations, the World Bank, and the Yale Center for Environmental Law and Policy.
+About 80 per cent of the data used for the international benchmarking report are supplied by the Organisation for Economic Co-operation and Development (OECD).
+The rest come from other reliable sources, such as the United Nations, the World Bank, and the Yale Center for Environmental Law and Policy.

-We began with the countries deemed “high income” by the World Bank; this is the group of countries likely to have achieved a high and sustainable quality of life, and would therefore serve as a worthy peer group.
-We used three filters to determine which of these 38 countries would stay in our analysis:
+We begin with the countries deemed “high income” by the World Bank; this is the group of countries likely to have achieved a high and sustainable quality of life, and would therefore serve as a worthy peer group.
+We use three filters to determine which of these 38 countries would stay in our analysis:

-Population: We eliminated countries with populations of less than 1 million.
+- Population: We eliminate countries with populations of less than 1 million.
 Nine countries drop from the list—Luxembourg and Iceland, for example.

-Geographic land mass: We eliminated countries of less than 10,000 square kilometres to restrict our analysis to countries that are more than city-states.
+- Geographic land mass: We eliminate countries of less than 10,000 square kilometres to restrict our analysis to countries that are more than city-states.
 Singapore drops from the list.

-Income (gross domestic product) per capita: We ranked the remaining countries using a five-year average of real income per capita and included only countries that ranked above the mean.
+- Income (gross domestic product) per capita: We rank the remaining countries using a five-year average of real income per capita and include only countries that rank above the average.
 Thirteen countries drop off the list—Spain, New Zealand, and Israel, for example.